bretth/woven/docs/main.rst

 * integration with Django South for database & data migration (not yet implemented)
 * allow simple deployment of multi-site projects (not yet implemented)
 * allow command usage within a standard Fabric fabfile.py if complex configuration is required
 * provide standard django templates for all configuration files such as apache, nginx, mod-wsgi
 * scale out to multi-host multi-site (not yet implemented)
 * configure postgresql (not yet implemented)
 * setup option for GeoDjango (not yet implemented)
-* install any configuraton templates for ubuntu package /etc/ confs (not yet implemented).
+* install any configuraton templates for ubuntu packages in /etc/[package] (not yet implemented).
+* issue arbitrary management commands to hosts ``python manage.py node [command] --host=[user@ipaddress]

 The woven project is hosted on github at http://github.com/bretth/woven.
 Feature requests and bug reports are welcome.